Schneison/Robot/README.md

 activated.

 ### Manual Control
-If a `M` is entered the roboter enters the manual driving mode and can be controlled by entering `W, A, B, D` how explained above.
+If a `M` is entered the robot enters the manual driving mode and can be controlled by entering `W, A, B, D` how explained above.
 If the key is entered again the previous mode will be activated again.

 ---